Copying and distributing are prohibited without permission of the publisher

 broker empires carved out by the big three insurance

-Willis - appear to dominate the insurance and reinsurance
+(MMC) and Willis – appear to dominate the insurance

-market.
-The broking industry has consolidated rapidly within
+and reinsurance market.
+The broking industry has consolidated

-the past few decades.
-The biggest three firms have come to
+rapidly within the past few decades.
+The biggest three firms

-claim roughly 80% of market share for reinsurance business,
+have come to claim roughly 80% of market share for reinsurance

-according to Henry Keeling, president and chief executive of
+business, according to Henry Keeling, president and chief

 Against this backdrop, can the medium and small-sized